 In parallel to the activities above, Future Earth is also undertaking an assessment of similar priority-setting processes related to global change and sustainability, and this assessment will feed into the development of the final research agenda.

 Following the close of the online consultation, a priority-setting workshop will be held in order to evaluate and synthesize the inputs from the first rounds of consultation.
-The workshop is co-sponsored by the Ministry of Education, Culture, Sports, Science and Technology, Japan (MEXT), the Research Institute for Humanity and Nature, Japan (RIHN), Japan Science and Technology Agency (JST), and the Center for Sustainability Science, Taiwan, China, and will involve participants from the scientific and stakeholder communities.
+The workshop is co-sponsored by the Ministry of Education, Culture, Sports, Science and Technology, Japan (MEXT), the Research Institute for Humanity and Nature, Japan (RIHN), Japan Science and Technology Agency (JST), and the Center for Sustainability Science, Taipei, China, and will involve participants from the scientific and stakeholder communities.
 A final review will be undertaken by Future Earth’s Science and Engagement committees.

 The Strategic Research Agenda will be published in late September 2014.